knyete/Micropython-scheduler/README.md

 thread then suspends execution of that thread pending the result of a user supplied callback function, which is run by the scheduler.
 From the thread's point of view it blocks pending an event - with an optional timeout available.
 See paragraph "Wait on an Arbitrary Event" above.

+# Appendix: for scheduler purists

+Why do I sort a list rather than use a heapq?
+Firstly the heapq implementation isn't very micro.
+Secondly, the only list that gets sorted is a list of threads which were waiting on a time or an
+event: this has now occurred and they are ready to run.
+Such a list would typically comprise zero or one element.
+If there were five on the list I'd start to worry about the application design.
+Sorting a five element list of random elements of the type in use takes 36us on the Pyboard.
+Zero or one element takes 13us.
+These times are minor by comparison with the latency implied by a single higher priority task on the list.